theProgrammerDavid/ps1_drop_table/README.md

 ## Installation

-The project consists of 3 parts
+The project consists of 4 parts
 - Backend
 - Apache Airflow
 - Search Engine
+- Web Crawler

 Installation instructions for each will be provided